ReadAlongs/Studio/README.md

 ## Install

+To install the latest version published to PyPI, you can run a standard pip
-The best thing to do is install with pip `pip install readalongs`.
+installation: `pip install readalongs`.

-Otherwise, clone the repo and pip install it locally.
+To install the current development version, clone the repo and pip install it
+locally:

 ```sh
 $ git clone https://github.com/ReadAlongs/Studio.git